 This equation is a simple but powerful way to think about success and how to achieve it.
 Julian uses P=P-I every day to get the best out of his finance team and others that work with him.
 We discuss the factors that contribute to interference and how you can eliminate them to reach your full potential.

-Maximising Your Team’s Performance: The Complete Guide for Finance Leaders
+Maximize Your Team’s Performance: The Complete Guide for Finance Leaders

 Do you ever feel that you are not getting enough support from your finance team?
 Or that you lack confidence in delegating your most complex assignments to them and end up doing too many tasks yourself?
 If so, you’re not alone.
-Most finance leaders state that they would benefit from a strong team in terms of size, quality, or both.
+Most finance leaders state that they would benefit from a stronger team in terms of size, quality, or both.